 “We didn’t hate it, we loved it,” Rumsey said with a laugh.
 “He’s a very easy guy to love.”

-Weiner worked with therapists including Autumn DeMoor, director of physical therapy, and Ravi Buddharaju, Once he was able to walk outside, he and Buddharaju would take walks around the streets and go to the store – he promised Buddharaju a cut of his lottery winnings if he ever won.
+Weiner worked with therapists including Autumn DeMoor, director of physical therapy, and Ravi Buddharaju, physical therapist.
+Once he was able to walk outside, he and Buddharaju would take walks around the streets and go to the store – he promised Buddharaju a cut of his lottery winnings if he ever won.
 He also worked with Carol Reid, his case manager, and wanted to thank Miss Edna, Mary Ann, Dr. Don and Dr. Nemez for their support in his journey.

 Born and raised in South Philadelphia, Weiner is a devout fan of Philly sports – not even living in Glendale could stop him from catching a Phillies game or two with Roe in the past couple of years.
 One year he snuck off to see the Mummers Parade without telling Glendale staff where he was going – but he still showed up where he was supposed to when he was supposed to.